Buying a foreclosure or REO property in

 A REO, by contrast, is a much neater and attractive option.
 The REO property did not find a buyer during foreclosure auction.
 Now the lender owns it.
 The lender will see to the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
 Note that REOs may be exempt from typical disclosure requirements.
 For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects of which they are aware.

 Are REO's a bargain in Cornelius?

-It is occasionally though that any REO must be a bargain and an opportunity for easy money.
+It is occasionally though that any REO must be a good deal and an opportunity for easy money.
 This isn't always true.
-You have to be prudent about buying a REO if your intent is make money.
-While it's true that the bank is typically anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
+You have to be very careful about buying a REO if your intent is to make money off of it.
+While it's true that the bank is often anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying foreclosures.
-But there are also many REO's that are not good buys and may not be money makers.
+There are bargains with potential to make money, and many people do very well flipping foreclosures.
+However there are also many REO's that are not good buys and may not be money makers.

 Most banks have a REO department that you'll work with while buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for accepting offers.
-Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
+Since banks usually sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.